mossbanay/Psychology-3-4/Glossary.md

 ### Perception

 A perception is the result of organisation and interpretation of sensory input.
 For example when you fall over and hit your knee, you perceive pain.

+### Peripheral nervous system
+##### Also known as PNS

+Consists of all the nervous system outside of the brain and spinal cord.
+Responsible for sensation and motor control.
+Transmits messages to and from the central nervous system via the spinal cord.

 ### Placebo
 ##### See also placebo effect